 For example, When you have 10,000 devices to manage with SCCM, then you need to purchase:

 - SCCM server license – CALs (Don’t ask me server OS, SQL DB & other licensing requirements – some more hints)

 NOTE 1 – I would recommend reading the TechNet forum thread about SCCM client license options.
-When you are planning to manage servers (server 2012, 2016, 2019) and client OSes in your environment through SCCM, it’s better to go with Device Client MLs.
+When you plan to manage servers (server 2012, 2016, 2019) and client OSes in your environment through SCCM, it’s better to go with Device Client MLS.

-NOTE 2 – More information about SQL licensing details are available here.
+NOTE 2 – More information about SQL licensing details is available.